dart-archive/www.dartlang.org/src/site/effective-dart/usage/index.markdown

 other handy methods on `Iterable`.

-Using those instead of an imperative `for` loop makes it clear that your intent is to produce a new sequence and not any other side effects.
+Using those instead of an imperative `for` loop makes it clear that your intent is to produce a new sequence and not to produce side effects.

 <div class="good">
 {% prettify dart %}